icook/vagrant-jenkins/README.md

 # Basebox

-The VirtualBox basebox is based off the stadnard precise64 basebox, with the following changes:
+The VirtualBox basebox is based off the standard precise64 basebox, with the following changes:

 - Upgraded all gems, including chef
 - Upgraded Ubuntu (14th April 2013)
 - Switched locale and timezone to Sydney, Australia
-- Switched apt to an Australian mirror
+- Switched apt to use an Australian mirror

 ## Pre-installed Packages